ediboko1980/Open-Source-Cryptocurrency-Exchange/README.md

 ### Introduction
 This branch is a fork of Peatio that will provide an open source cryptocurrency exchange platform that uses 0xBitcoin (https://0xbitcoin.org/) as the default base currency.

-0xbitcoin-exchange focuses on 0xbitcoin supoprt and user friendly, non-geeky trading experience.
+0xbitcoin-exchange focuses on 0xbitcoin support and user friendly, non-geeky trading experience.

 The exchange in http://0xbitcoin.exchange (not live, sorry folks) is community-based, non-corporate one and it proceedings will support promotion and adoption of 0xBitcoin.